Board Members

 What has inspired you to be a part of the mental health sector?

 Why take an interest into mental health?
 I once thought that suicide had never touched my life, but then I thought about it.
 A local family died because of suicide, our neighbour, my nephew… it made me realise that in one way or another, everybody is touched by mental health outcomes.
 Whether it be just a friend being down and can’t find that way through, a rellie asking for a hand or an ear to listen.
 In these crazy times, we have to look out for each other, even that person you don’t really know, but give a smile to.
-I’ve been a board member with ROC for a year and a half.
-It has been an eye opener but has made me realise that there are some pretty awesome people out there in many situations that are happy to help and listen but sometimes you need to ask
+I’ve been a board member with ROC for 5 years.
+It has been an eye opener but has made me realise that there are some pretty awesome people out there in many situations that are happy to help and listen but sometimes you need to ask.

 What’s your background?